 Each Bank is primarily liable for the payment of principal and interest on Systemwide Debt Securities issued to fund its operations.
-(See Note 8 to the accompanying condensed combined financial statements for information about the capital of the Banks, Note 14 for information related to the financial condition and results of operations of the Banks, and the Supplemental Combining Information on pages F-46 through F-48 for information related to the financial condition of the combined Banks.)
+(See Note 8 to the accompanying condensed combined financial statements for information about the capital of the Banks, Note 14 for information related to the financial condition and results of operations of the Banks, and the Supplemental Combining Information on pages F-49 through F-51 for information related to the financial condition and results of operations of the combined Banks.)
 Because the Associations are not directly liable for the payment of principal or interest on Systemwide Debt Securities, their capital may not be available to support those payments.
 Under the Farm Credit Act, the timely payment of the principal and interest on Systemwide Debt Securities is insured by the Farm Credit System Insurance Corporation to the extent funds are available in the Insurance Fund.
 (See Note 5 to the accompanying condensed combined financial statements.)